aws-neuron/aws-neuron-sdk/src/examples/tensorflow/ssd300_demo/README.md

 This demo shows a Neuron compatible SSD300 implementation that is functionally equivalent to open source SSD300 model.
 This demo uses TensorFlow-Neuron, PyTorch SSD300 model and checkpoint (https://pytorch.org/hub/nvidia_deeplearningexamples_ssd/) and also shows the performance achieved by the Inf1 instance.

+## Note: this tutorial runs on tensorflow-neuron 1.x only

 ## Table of Contents

 1. Launch EC2 instance and update AWS Neuron SDK software